MCP Integration

 discovery-search_module_data_objects

-Search tables and views within a module.
-Returns the type name (for schema introspection) and query field names (for GraphQL queries).
+Search tables and views within a module — a lean candidate list.
 Each data object has four query fields: <name>, <name>_by_pk, <name>_aggregation, <name>_bucket_aggregation.

 | Parameter | Type | Required | Default | Description |